 Due to the COVID-19 pandemic, health care systems around the world are struggling to meet the demands on physical resources, human resources, and service coordination.
 Little is known about how the outbreak and containment policies of COVID-19 affect the provision of routine essential health services including maternal and child health, chronic disease, surgical, and other infectious disease care.

 Aims of the Study

-This effort provides near real-time insight into how health system performance is changing during the COVID-19 pandemic by:
+With support from the Grand Challenges ICODA pilot initiative, 7 countries have formed a consortium, to analyze HMIS data.
+This effort provides near real-time insights into how health system performance is changing during the COVID-19 pandemic by: